kyma-project/test-infra/docs/prow/security_commit_scanner.md

 # Security Leaks Scanner

-Welcome to the Security Leaks Scanner, a tool designed to scan repository for potential security leaks.
-This scanner operates using gitleaks, ensuring a thorough and efficient examination of your repository.
-With this tool, you can rest assured that your code base is protected against any potential security threats and vulnerabilities.
-Stay ahead of the game with the Security Leaks Scanner, your first line of defense against security breaches.
+Security Leaks Scanner is a tool that scans a repository for potential security leaks, thus providing protection against any potential security threats and vulnerabilities.
+It operates using [Gitleaks](https://github.com/zricethezav/gitleaks), which ensures a thorough and efficient examination of your repository.

 > **NOTE:** The Security Leaks Scanner is a mandatory evaluation that must be completed
 > prior to merging pull requests.
 This test is an essential part of ensuring the security